A luxury market stats breakdown with CREB® chief economist Ann-Marie Lurie

 At the higher price ranges, there is more uniqueness with properties and they do appeal to a smaller demographic.
 Using aggregate trends does not necessarily relate to specific properties and I wouldn’t read too much into some of the figures released on specific properties.

-In 2017, the following Calgary communities had an average sale price of $1 million or higher.
+The luxury life In 2017, the following Calgary communities had an average sale price of $1 million or higher.